anitab-org/powerup-scenario-builder/docs/README.md

 #### Set the Text for the First Question

-Double-click on the text at the top of each card to change it.
+Double-click on the text at the top of the first card to edit it.

-This will be the text for the first question of the scenario.

 ![](https://github.com/justKD/Powerup-Scenario-Builder/blob/master/docs/images/3-set-starting-question.png?raw=true)

-You don't need to set the `QuestionID` at this time.
+_You don't need to set the `QuestionID` at this time._

 Add your first answer card, and it will automatically set the starting `QuestionID`.

 ***